dublon/Kronox/README.md

 # Kronox

 This is a fork for our existing system at SLU.
 As of Jan 1st 2020 we are retiring KronoX but here over the next few days I will upload the small changes we made to k3larra's excellent Kronox program.
-Notably we have support for extended characters and we have hard coded room names instead of room codes.
+Notably this version has support for extended characters and I hard coded room names as opposed to room codes.
 I hope this is of use to others.
 Mvh Ian

 At Sveriges lantbruksuniversitet (Alnarp, Alnarpsgården), it looks like this, and ran for two years on a Raspberry Pi 3: